 Online education requires particular tools.
-Our technology philosophy is to use the least bandwidth possible in order to make the education we offer accessible to the broadest number of potential students.
+Our technology philosophy is to use the least bandwidth possible to make the education we offer accessible to the broadest number of potential students.
 Students should plan on having:

-- A laptop or desktop computer, preferably running Windows 10 or Mac 12.X or higher operating system; more memory (RAM) will allow more applications, such as your online course and Microsoft Word, to be open and speed up your computer - All students are provided Office 365, and it is compatible with both Mac and Windows; students are expected to utilize this software for coursework and should not use older software versions - Reliable, high-speed Internet, 5 15 Mbps.
-Check your speed at fast.com - Speakers and a microphone; a combination headset with microphone solution is specifically recommended for all interactive and synchronous videoconference class sessions - A webcam
+- A laptop or desktop computer, preferably running Windows 10 or Mac 12.X or higher operating system; more memory (RAM) will allow more applications, such as your online course and Microsoft Word, to be open and speed up your computer Note: An update to Windows 11 is forthcoming in Fall 2025 - All students are provided Office 365, and it is compatible with both Mac and Windows; students are expected to utilize this software for coursework and should not use older software versions - Reliable, high-speed Internet, 5 15 Mbps.
+Check your speed at fast.com - Speakers and a microphone; a combination headset with microphone solution is recommended for all interactive and synchronous videoconference class sessions - A webcam

 Students should be aware that some courses will require social media activities or activities involving other third-party websites and/or apps other than those the Seminary contracts with.
 If such an assignment is required for the course, it will be noted in the course description.
-Please contact instructors in advance of enrolling to address any questions or special concerns about technology use in the course.
+Please contact instructors to address any questions or special concerns about technology use in the course.